BY SOFO ARCHON

 1. Knowledge doesn’t equal understanding

 One of the most harmful things we were taught in school is that to know about things means to actually understand them.
 Hence most of us didn’t learn to develop our critical thinking and base our reasoning on our own experiences and understanding of things.
-Instead, we’ve learned to believe what has been handed down to us from tradition, without stopping and questioning whether what we know is true or not, which is preventing us from learning and evolving into wiser individuals.
+Instead, we’ve learned to blindly believe what has been handed down to us from tradition, without stopping and questioning whether what we know is true or not, which is preventing us from evolving into wiser individuals.

 2. Titles won’t make you feel significant